paulinemarg/meet/README.md

 >**Then** the event element will collapse to hide its details

 ### FEATURE 3: SPECIFY NUMBER OF EVENTS
-- As a user, I would like to be able to specify the number of events I want to view in the app so that I can see more or fewer events in the events list at once.
+- As a user, I should be able to specify the number of events I want to view in the app so that I can see more or fewer events in the events list at once.
 * Scenario 1: When user hasn’t specified a number, 32 is the default number.
 >**Given** the user has not specified the number of events
 >**When** the list of events appear